McSido/oth-chain/README.md

 ### Description - Node

 This blockchain allows for storage/transfer/auction of DNS records.
-It is built on top of the [Proof-Of-Work Blockchain](#Proof-of-Work-Blockchain) and therefore allows for the same functionality with dns added on top.
+It is built on top of the [Proof-of-Work Blockchain](#Proof-of-Work-Blockchain) and therefore allows for the same functionality with dns added on top.
 The auction mechanism works as follows:

 1. User opens auction for domain